 Ground the black multimeter test lead to a good Ground point on the engine or directly on the battery negative (-) terminal.

 Have your assistant turn the key to the ON position but without cranking the engine.

 Your multimeter should register 8 Volts if the ORG/WHT wire is feeding the camshaft position sensor with power.

 Let's interpret your test results:

-CASE 1: If the multimeter showed 8 Volts: This the correct test result and lets you know that the cam sensor is getting power.
-The next step is to make sure its ground circuit is OK too, go to: TEST 2: Verifying the Cam Sensor Is Getting Ground.
+CASE 1: The multimeter showed 8 Volts.
+This the correct test result and lets you know that the camshaft position sensor is getting power.
+The next step is to make sure its Ground circuit is OK too, go to: TEST 2: Verifying The Cam Sensor Is Getting Ground.

-CASE 2: If the Multimeter DID NOT show 8 Volts: This indicates that the cam sensor is not getting power.
-Without 8 Volts, the cam sensor will not work and your 2.5L Chrysler/Dodge vehicle will ‘crank but not start’.
+CASE 2: The multimeter DID NOT show 8 Volts.
+This indicates that the camshaft position sensor is not getting power.
+Without 8 Volts, the cam sensor will not work and your 2.5L Chrysler/Dodge vehicle will 'crank but not start'.

 Although it's beyond the scope of this tutorial, your next step is to find out why this voltage is missing and restore it to solve your vehicle's no-start condition.